Magnus Magnusson: Translator

 Magnusson translated or co-translated a variety of books from modern Icelandic and Old Norse into English.
 Among these are several works by Halldór Laxness, the Nobel Prize-winning novelist from Iceland, as well as a number of Norse sagas, which he co-translated (with Hermann Pálsson) for Penguin Classics: Njal's Saga (1960), The Vinland Sagas (1965), King Harald's Saga (1966) and Laxdæla Saga (1969).

 Awards and charity positions

 Magnusson was given the honorary award of Knight Commander of the Order of the British Empire in 1989.

 He was elected President of the Royal Society for the Protection of Birds at its 94th annual general meeting in October 1995, succeeding Max Nicholson, and held the office until 2000.
-He was founder chairman of Scottish Natural Heritage from 1992 and founder chairman of the Scottish Churches Architectural Heritage Trust in 1978 (it became Scotland's Churches Trust in 2012).
+He was founder chairman of the Scottish Churches Architectural Heritage Trust in 1978 (it became Scotland's Churches Trust in 2012).

 He was Lord Rector of Edinburgh University from 1975 to 1978 and in 2002 he became Chancellor of Glasgow Caledonian University.
 The Magnus Magnusson Fellowship, an intellectual group based at the Glasgow Caledonian University, was named in his honour.